ZurichNLP/xstance/README.md

 ## Licenses
-- This repository: MIT License
 - Dataset: CC BY-NC 4.0 (© www.smartvote.ch)
+- Rest of repository: MIT License

 ## References
 The dataset and baseline model are described in: